- Instructions for Form 1099-Q - Introductory Material

 For determining basis of a Coverdell ESA, you may rely on Notice 2001-81.

 Check this box if the distribution was made directly (trustee-to-trustee transfer) from one QTP to another, or from a QTP to an ABLE account.
 For a Coverdell ESA, check this box if the distribution was made directly to another Coverdell ESA or to a QTP.

 In a trustee-to-trustee transfer between qualified education programs, the distributing program must provide you with a statement reporting the earnings portion of the distribution within 30 days of the distribution or by January 10, whichever is earlier.
 You must properly account for this in figuring the earnings or (loss) reported in box 2 and the basis reported in box 3.

-If you do not have records showing that a gross distribution from a Coverdell ESA made in 2019 was a trustee-to-trustee transfer, leave box 4 blank.
+If you do not have records showing that a gross distribution from a Coverdell ESA made in the current year was a trustee-to-trustee transfer, leave box 4 blank.